-In determining whether an individual has established that limiting such individual's availability to part-time employment has not effectively removed the individual from the labor force pursuant to subsection (b)(2) of this section, the Administrator shall consider the following: (1) The individual's availability for suitable work (A) The Administrator may find that an individual's limitation on availability to parttime employment does not effectively remove the individual from the labor force, provided the individual: (i) is available for suitable work, as defined in subsection (a)(8) of this section, during the hours that the individual is medically permitted to work; and (ii) satisfies the applicable requirements of sections 31-235-6 through 31-235-21, inclusive, of the Regulations of Connecticut State Agencies.
-(B) In determining an individual's availability for suitable work in accordance with this subdivision, the Administrator shall consider the individual's history of working part-time.(2) The individual's efforts to find work The Administrator may find that an individual whose availability is limited to part-time employment is making reasonable efforts to find work if the individual: (A) directs the individual's work search toward suitable work, as defined in subsection (a)(8) of this section; and (B) satisfies the requirements of sections 31-235-22 through 31-235-26, inclusive, of the Regulations of Connecticut State Agencies; or (C) is a registered client of an organization that provides services to individuals in need of supported employment.
-(Adopted effective December 7, 2007) Sec.
+In determining whether an individual has established that limiting such individual's availability to part-time employment has not effectively removed the individual from the labor force pursuant to subsection (b)(2) of this section, the Administrator shall consider the following: (1) The individual's availability for suitable work (A) The Administrator may find that an individual's limitation on availability to parttime employment does not effectively remove the individual from the labor force, provided the individual: (i) is available for suitable work, as defined in subsection (a)(8) of this section, during the hours that the individual is medically permitted to work; and (ii) satisfies the applicable requirements of sections 31-235-6 and 31-235-8 to 31-235-20, inclusive, of the Regulations of Connecticut State Agencies.
+(B) In determining an individual's availability for suitable work in accordance with this subdivision, the Administrator shall consider the individual's history of working part-time.(2) The individual's efforts to find work The Administrator may find that an individual whose availability is limited to part-time employment is making reasonable efforts to find work if the individual: (A) directs the individual's work search toward suitable work, as defined in subsection (a)(8) of this section; and (B) satisfies the requirements of sections 31-235-22 and 31-235-23 of the Regulations of Connecticut State Agencies; or (C) is a registered client of an organization that provides services to individuals in need of supported employment.
+(Adopted effective December 7, 2007; Amended November 5, 2020) Sec.
 31-235-7.
-Availability - short-term labor market exposure Where an individual has established that such individual is genuinely exposed to the labor market for a short duration, either because the individual has a reasonably certain date of §31-235-8 Department of Labor recall by the individual's former employer or because the individual has secured new employment to commence in the near future, the individual must be available for temporary full-time employment, or temporary part-time employment, provided the individual has satisfied the requirements of section 31-235-6a of the Regulations of Connecticut State Agencies, in order to be eligible for benefits.
-(Effective June 24, 1986; Amended December 7, 2007) Sec.
+Availability - short-term labor market exposure (Repealed) Repealed November 5, 2020.

+(Effective June 24, 1986; Amended December 7, 2007; Repealed November 5, 2020) Department of Labor Sec.
 31-235-8.
 Distance to work transportation An individual must be available for work within a reasonable distance of his residence.
-In determining whether an individual is available for work within a reasonable distance, the Administrator shall consider: (1) availability of public transportation; - (2) personal means of transportation available to the individual; - (3) common commuting paterns for individuals similarly situated; - (4) the individual's physical condition; - (5) the location of job opportunities.
+In determining whether an individual is available for work within a reasonable distance, the Administrator shall consider: (1) availability of public transportation; (2) personal means of transportation available to the individual; (3) common commuting paterns for individuals similarly situated; (4) the individual's physical condition; (5) the location of job opportunities.